The Best Video Doorbells in Australia for 2024: Ring, Arlo and more compared

 Lacks Google and HomeKit integration

-The Ring Video Doorbell Wired is the brand's most affordable video doorbell and offers excellent value for money.
-Like other Ring smart doorbells, it records clear audio and in Full HD video (color by day, black and white by night) but has a slightly narrower 155-degree field of view.
+Ring's most affordable doorbell by quite a margin, the Ring Video Doorbell Wired offers excellent value for money.
+Like other Ring smart doorbells, its full HD video recordings (colour by day and black and white at night) possesses clear audio, though it has a narrower 155-degree field of view.

-There's no option to use this Ring Video Doorbell on battery power and to make installation as simple as possible.
-It will stop any existing chimes you have in your home.
-Unfortunately, this means they won't sound when the doorbell is pressed - if you want an audible alert in your home to signal someone's at the door, you'll need to either link the doorbell to an Amazon Echo Smart speaker, if you have one or purchase the Ring Chime or Ring Chime Pro.
-However, while the doorbell offers Alexa integration, there's no support for Google Assistant or HomeKit.
+There's no option to use this Ring Video Doorbell on battery power and to make installation as simple as possible, it will stop any existing chimes you have in your home.
+Unfortunately, this means they won't sound when the doorbell is pressed.
+If you want an audible alert to signal someone's at the door, you'll need to either link it to an Amazon Echo smart speaker you already own, or purchase the Ring Chime or Ring Chime Pro.
+While the doorbell offers Alexa integration, there's no support for Google Assistant or HomeKit.

 Read our full review: Ring Video Doorbell Wired